 Stockton Swimming Pool Accident Lawyer

 Swimming pools are a great way to beat the heat and have fun during the warm summer months in Stockton.
-However, there are risks that cost lives and result in many injuries each year.
-According to the Centers for Disease Control and Prevention, the fifth major cause of an accidental fatality covering all age groups is drowning.
+However, some risks cost lives and result in many injuries each year.
+According to the Centers for Disease Control and Prevention, drowning is the fifth major cause of accidental fatality in all age groups.
 However, there are many other reasons an injury or fatal accident can occur, including drowning while swimming in a private or public pool, which we explore in this article.What Are the Major Types of Injury Risks in a Swimming Pool?

-The Consumer Product Safety Commission estimates that there are around 5,700 children treated each year at emergency rooms as a result of a swimming pool accident.
-Types of incidents reported included near-drownings, pool drains, exploding filters and slips and falls.
+The Consumer Product Safety Commission estimates that there are around 5,700 children treated each year at emergency rooms due to a swimming pool accident.
+The reported incidents included near drownings, pool drains, exploding filters, slips, and falls.
 The most common injury and fatality cases involving a swimming pool or spa are caused by the following dangers.Drowning

-Public education and other safety measures have lowered the number of child drownings in California in recent years.
-For example, in 2017, legislation was passed and signed by the governor to require two of seven safety features to prevent drowning to be included in new construction and remodeling of existing home pools.
-A person is considered as drowned if they survive less than 24 hours after the accident because some can be brought back using artificial respiration but die shortly afterward.Near Drowning Pool Incidents
+Public education and other safety measures have recently lowered the number of child drownings in California.
+For example, in 2017, the governor passed and signed legislation to require two of seven safety features to prevent drowning to be included in new construction and remodeling of existing home pools.
+A person is considered drowned if they survive less than 24 hours after the accident because some can be brought back using artificial respiration but die shortly afterward.Near Drowning Pool Incidents

 Entrapment in swimming pools or spas occurs when someone gets stuck in a suction port.
 Commercial and private swimming pools all have to recirculate the water using suction to pull it out of the pool.
-Hair, body or clothing/jewelry entanglement is deadly to the swimmer.Electrical Defects at a Swimming Pool or Spa
+The entanglement of hair, body, or clothing/jewelry is deadly to the swimmer.Electrical Defects at a Swimming Pool or Spa

 Bad wiring and faulty lighting can lead to an electrocution accident or stun the swimmer so that they drown.
-Having a licensed electrician check the pool on a regular basis for signs of shorts or other problems can help prevent this type of accident.Tips to Stay Safe at a Swimming Pool
+Having a licensed electrician check the pool regularly for signs of shorts or other problems can help prevent this type of accident.Tips to Stay Safe at a Swimming Pool

 Swimming can be fun, but it can also be dangerous.
 Some of the following tips can help you and your loved ones and friends stay safe: